-It’s hard to appreciate the incredible vastness of this densely populated metropolis on ground level, but at 500 metres up, it’s impossible not to be wowed by just how huge the city is.
+It’s hard to appreciate the incredible vastness of this densely populated metropolis on ground level.
+But at 500+ metres up, it’s impossible not to be wowed by just how huge the city is.

-There’s something spectacular to see out of every single window at the Lotte observation deck, but I was particularly entranced by the south-side view, which showcases the Han River, Namsan, and the Namsan Tower in the distance.
+Panoramas from the Seoul Sky Tower are astounding, with views of the city, surrounding mountains, and far-off oceans stretching out as far as the eye can see, in every possible direction.
+There’s something spectacular to see out of every single window at the Lotte observation deck, but I was particularly entranced by the south-side view.
+It showcases the Han River, Namsan, and the N Seoul Tower in the distance.

 It was – in a word – breathtaking.

-From the basement level, the Sky Shuttle elevator deposits you on the 117th floor in less than a minute, with a world record breaking speed of 600 metres per minute.
-Something I definitely felt in my popping ears, but couldn’t see, because the entire interior of the elevator is covered in the world’s first ceiling and four-walled screen, which shows video of Seoul, the Han River and it’s impressive progression over the last 50 years.
+From the basement level, the Sky Shuttle Elevator climbs 117 floors in less than a minute.
+It’s a world record breaking speed of 600 metres per minute.
+Something I definitely felt in my popping ears, but couldn’t see, because the entire interior of the elevator is covered in the world’s first ceiling and four-walled screen.
+It shows video of Seoul, the Han River and it’s impressive progression over the last 50 years.

-It was kind of a bummer not to be able to see outside as we rocketed up the building, but since the elevator isn’t on an outside wall, I guess you wouldn’t see much anyway.
+It was kind of a bummer not to be able to see outside as we rocketed up the building, but since the elevator isn’t on an outside wall, you wouldn’t see much anyway.

 To keep things interesting, each level is slightly different with unique features and engaging window layouts.

 On the 118th and 119th floor Sky Decks, you can test whether you’re ACTUALLY afraid of heights by walking out onto transparent glass floors that give you an unobstructed view of just how high above ground you are.
-I admit to shaky knees and a sickening feeling of vertigo as I made my way onto the Sky Decks, but I’m proud to say I did it…and even spent some time lounging around on top of them.
+I admit to shaky knees and a sickening feeling of vertigo as I made my way onto the Sky Decks, but I’m proud to say I did it.
+I even spent some time lounging around on top of them.
 Literally.

 If you ARE afraid of heights though, beware on the 119th floor, because you might find yourself standing atop transparent glass unawares.
 Staff have control of the clarity of the Sky Decks, and I bet they have quite a bit of fun scaring those among us who have a phobia of heights!